 Whether your old warhorse just gave up the ghost or your weak sump pump is sitting five feet below basement-filling water, it is never too late to learn how to replace a sump pump without calling in that cost-prohibitive plumber.
 Now you may well argue that staring down dark basement holes and handling PVC pipes may not be your cup of tea.
 We agree that this isn’t the pleasant of tasks, but with a little patience and some wise decisions prior to beginning the replacement procedure, it can become a short and easy procedure that can be managed with only the basic plastic cutting tools and a few cheap plumbing accessories.
-Still browsing the Yellow Pages ?
-Bear with us for a while longer as we guide you through a simple sump pump replacement procedure:

 Begin By Choosing a Good Pump and Matching Parts